 Try to keep the wire as tight as possible, with an even number of twists between each set of hoop wires.

-I find it easiest to have one unused end of a hoop in front of my twisting wire, and the other free hoop leg (of the two in working progress) behind the twisting wire, it makes it easier to keep track of which wire goes in next.
+We find it easiest to have one unused end of a hoop in front of our twisting wire, and the other free hoop leg (of the two in working progress) behind the twisting wire, it makes it easier to keep track of which wire goes in next.